Hydro-Dog/frontend-project-44/README.md

 - make lint

-To run game tupe into your console one of the commands below:
+To run game type into your bash one of the commands below:

 - brain-games
 - brain-even